 In addition, Montenegro is also a state party to the UN Framework Convention on Climate Change (UNFCC), and the Paris Agreement adopted within the UNFCC framework, which sets the obligations concerning combating climate change and climate change adaptation.
 The documents are linked with the UN 2030 Agenda and the SDGs.

 The European Union incorporated the UN 2030 Sustainable Agenda in its Acquis and policies, and is one of the leading international entities in its implementation.
 Montenegro’s accession negotiations should be seen in this light, i.e. it should be borne in mind that fulfilling the negotiation goals at the same time means honouring the commitments under the 2030 Agenda and the SDGs.
 Within the framework of precession talks with the EU, Montenegro opened Chapter 27 – Environment and climate change, the key chapter in terms of environmental management, which deals with the topics that are critical for the 2030 Agenda and the SDGs.
 The linkages between this negotiation chapter and SDGs are well illustrated by the fact that the achievements within this chapter are closely linked with 40 different SDG sub-goals (24% of the total).
-The most demanding issues in this chapter concern the establishment of proper controls and air quality (with primary focus on the municipality of Pljevlja), setting up an effective waste management system and proper waste treatment (both at the national and at the local levels), and the amount of funding needed to fulfil the obligations stemming from this chapter estimated at EUR 1.4 billion.
+The most demanding issues in this chapter concern the establishment of proper controls and air quality, setting up an effective waste management system and proper waste treatment (both at the national and at the local levels), and the amount of funding needed to fulfil the obligations stemming from this chapter estimated at EUR 1.4 billion.
 Given the very demanding obligations, Montenegro has been approved some transitional periods for municipal waste water, drinking water, flood protection, solid municipal waste, air quality and climate change, setting reasonable timeframes for full alignment with the EU.
 Chapter 27 has 8 closing benchmarks concerning legislative alignment with the horizontal directives, and alignment with the EU Acquis referring to air quality, water, chemicals, noise, civil protection and climate change, and the need to set up an adequate and EU-compliant waste management system.
 Closing benchmarks refer also to the need to enhance the capacity of the administrative bodies at all levels, and put adequate training in place in good time before the accession to enable implementation and enforcement of the acquis in all sectors of this chapter.

 Apart from this chapter, the environmental issues are also reflected in Chapter 11 – Agriculture and rural development, in reference to ecosystem preservation and prevention of soil degradation, but also in Chapter 12 – Food safety, veterinary and phytosanitary policy where the phytosanitary policy has a strong link with the SDG 15, in addition to the manifest strong link with the SDG 12 – Responsible consumption and production.
 In reference to Chapter 12, the closing benchmark is quite noteworthy: Montenegro continues to set up and develop, in accordance with the acquis, the relevant administrative structures, in particular as regards food safety controls, and to further increase its administrative capacities and infrastructures.
 Montenegro demonstrates that it will have sufficient administrative capacity to correctly implement and apply all the acquis covered by this chapter on accession.
 The strong link the environment has with other negotiation chapters is also evident in Chapter 13 – Fisheries, where the focus is on preservation of marine ecosystems and sustainable use of natural resources.
 This chapter contains two closing benchmarks relevant from the environmental standpoint: Montenegro adopts legislation that provides a substantial degree of alignment with the EU acquis for fisheries and ensures that Montenegro will be able to fully apply the Common Fisheries Policy upon accession and Montenegro substantially strengthens the administrative, inspection and control capacity required by the Common Fisheries Policy and ensures that EU requirements will be fully met at the date of accession, in particular as regards inspection and control.